Loading

 There will be a provision for three additional bridges in the future:

-• a second Commissioners Street bridge,
+• a second Commissioners Street bridge

-• a second Cherry Street South bridge, and
+• a second Cherry Street South bridge

-• a four span bridge at Lake Shore Boulevard.
+• a four-span bridge at Lake Shore Boulevard

 Flood control